 - Drive the screws into the base.

-- Repeat the process for the other assembled pieces.
+- Repeat this process for the other assembled pieces.

 Attach the roof pieces

-Take the shorter roof section and attach it to the birdhouse planter before the longer section of roof.
+- Take the shorter roof section and attach it to the birdhouse planter before the longer section of the roof.
 Remember to pre-drill and use glue.

 Paint or stain